How many clicks does it take you from saving your VI to getting your built application to your customer?

 3. Build Server executes Tools

 The runner executes the scripts defined in the .gitlab-ci.yml file: Our Release Automation Tools.
-These tools are a collection of custom-built LabVIEW VIs that do the actual work: Testing, building, packaging and deploying our LabVIEW projects.
+These tools are a collection of custom-built LabVIEW VIs that do the actual work: Validating, analyzing, testing, documenting, building, packaging and deploying our LabVIEW projects.

 The VIs are built on JKI State Machines for macro functionality, and they are executed by the runner via Wiresmith Technology’s G-CLI tool, which allows to output data to the command line – and feed back to GitLab – while the VI is still running.